-2022 Annual Comprehensive Financial Report
+2024 Annual Comprehensive Financial Report

-It is a pleasure to submit to you the Annual Comprehensive Financial Report (Annual Report) of the Greater Cleveland Regional Transit Authority ("GCRTA" or "Authority") for the years ended December 31, 2022, and 2021.
-This is the thirty-fifth such report issued by GCRTA.
-In the first year, there was no Government Finance Officers Association (GFOA) Certification.
-It has become the standard format used in presenting the results of the Authority's operations, financial position, cash flows and related statistical information.
+It is a pleasure to submit to you the Annual Comprehensive Financial Report (Annual Report) of the Greater Cleveland Regional Transit Authority (“GCRTA” or “Authority”) for the years ended December 31, 2024, and 2023.
+This is the thirty-seventh such report issued by GCRTA.
+This annual report includes finacial statements and other financial and statisticial data that conform to generally accepted accounting principles (GAAP) in the United States and in conformance with standards of finacial reporting as established by the Government Finance Officers' Association("GFOA").

 Management assumes full responsibility for the completeness and reliability of the information contained in this report, based upon a comprehensive framework of internal controls that has been established for this purpose.
 Because the cost of internal controls should not exceed anticipated benefits, the objective is to provide reasonable, rather than absolute, assurance that the financial statements are free of any material misstatements.

-Keith Faber, Auditor of State of Ohio, has issued an unmodified opinion on the Authority's financial statements for the years ended December 31, 2022, and 2021.
-The Independent Auditor's report is located at the front of the financial section of this report.
+Keith Faber, Auditor of State of Ohio, has issued an unmodified opinion on the Authority’s financial statements for the years ended December 31, 2024, and 2023.
+The Independent Auditor’s report is located at the front of the financial section of this report.

 GCRTA also participates in the federal single audit program, which consists of a single audit of all federally funded programs administered by the Authority.
 As a requirement for continued funding eligibility, participation in the single audit program is mandatory for most local governments, including GCRTA.

-Management's discussion and analysis (MD&A) immediately follows the independent auditor's report and provides a narrative introduction, overview, and analysis of the basic financial statements.
+Management’s discussion and analysis ("MD&A") immediately follows the independent auditor’s report and provides a narrative introduction, overview, and analysis of the basic financial statements.
 The MD&A complements this letter of transmittal and should be read in conjunction with it.

 The Authority also submits its annual operating and capital budgets to the GFOA and has been doing so since 1990.
 Each of these budget documents has won the Distinguished Budget Presentation Award, having satisfied the most stringent program criteria and proven its value as (1) a policy document, (2) an operations guide, (3) a financial plan, and (4) a communication device.